HazyResearch/flyingsquid/README.md

   <img src="figs/logo.png" width="200">
 </div>

-# FlyingSquid: More Interactive Weak Supervision
+# More Interactive Weak Supervision with FlyingSquid

 FlyingSquid is a new framework for automatically building models from multiple noisy label sources.